nyusterndatabootcamp/book/py-fun2.md

 **Exercise.** Take the names `name1` and `name2`, both of them strings.
 Write a program using `if` and `else` that prints the name that comes first in alphabetical order.
 Test your program with `name1 = 'Dave'` and `name2 = 'Glenn'`.

-## Slicing strings and lists
+## Slicing

 We can access the elements of strings and lists by specifying the item number in square brackets.
 This operation is referred to as **slicing**, probably because we're slicing off pieces, like a cake.
-The only tricky part of this is remembering that **Python starts numbering at zero**.
+The only tricky part of this is remembering that **Python starts indexing at zero**.

 **Exercise.**  Take the string `a = 'some'`.
 What is `a[1]`?

 What just happened?
-Python starts numbering at zero.
+Python starts indexing at zero.
 If we want the first item/letter, we use `a[0]`.
 If we want the second, we use `a[1]`.
 And so on.
 We can summarize the numbering convention by writing the word `some` on a piece of paper.
 Below it, write the numbers, in order:  0, 1, 2, 3.
 Label this row "counting forward."

 We can also count backward, but again Python has its own numbering convention.
 If we want the last letter, we use `a[-1]`.
 And if we want the one before the last one, we type `a[-2]`.
 In this case we get the same answer if we type `a[2]`.
 Both give us `'m'`.

 Let's track this "backward" numbering system in our example.
 Below the "counting forward" numbers, start another row.
-Below the letter `e` write -1.
+Below the letter `e` writes -1.
 As we move to the left, we type, -2, -3, -4.
 Label this row "counting backward."

 **Exercise.** Take the string `firstname = 'Monty'` and write below it the forward and backward counting conventions.
 What integer would you put in square brackets to extract the third letter (`n`) under each system?